bmartinson5/ruby-IDE/README.md

 npm run start
 ```

-4. Go to localhost:8080 in the browser
+4. Go to localhost:3000 in the browser (should open by default)
 5. Follow steps in https://github.com/bmartinson5/ruby-ide-backend/blob/master/README.md
     to run the backend server